Click here for a list of topic based resouces pertaining to school nurses.

 As a reminder, Oklahoma law also requires that every person who has reason to believe a child under the age of 18 is a victim of abuse or neglect report the matter promptly to DHS via the hotline.

-Under this law, every coach associated with an athletic activity must complete the sudden cardiac arrest training course offered by a provider approved by the Oklahoma State Department of Health before coaching.
+Under this law, every coach, school nurse, and athletic trainer associated with a school district must complete the sudden cardiac arrest training course offered by a provider approved by the Oklahoma State Department of Health before coaching.

 In addition, prior to participation in an athletic activity, the student, and the student’s parent or guardian will need to review and sign the Athlete/Parent/Guardian Sudden Cardiac Arrest Symptoms and Warning Signs Information Sheet developed by the State Department of Health and Oklahoma State Department of Education (OSDE).

-All coaches need to complete one of the FREE training courses listed below as soon as possible.
+All coaches, school nurses, and athletic trainers need to complete one of the FREE training courses listed below as soon as possible.

 Provider: National Federation of High Schools